s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 ##Logging Keystrokes

 Next we define our logKeystroke function.
-The logKeystroke function takes a single parameter, event, which represents the event of a key being depressed on the keyboard.
+The logKeystroke function takes a single parameter, event, which represents the event of a key being pressed on the keyboard.
 We grab the keyCode from the event, and send it back to the server along with other information about the context in which the keystroke occurred.

 {% highlight javascript %}